 Prof. Dr. Yubin Zhou

-(Center for Translational Cancer Research, Texas A&M University)
+(Center for Translational Cancer Research, Texas A&M University, USA)

 Prof. Klaus Groschner and his team from the University of Graz study the photophamacological control of TRPC3/6 in T-lymphocytes.
 They achieve this by analyzing novel reporter for TRPC activity (R/K-GECO fusion proteins) and their recently developed benzimidazole actuators (OptoBI-1) of TRCP3.
 This precise regulation of T cell activity bears high potential for therapeutic strategies.

-(Gottfried Schatz Research Center for Cell Signaling, Metabolism and Aging, Medical University Graz)
+(Gottfried Schatz Research Center for Cell Signaling, Metabolism and Aging, Medical University Graz, Austria)